roccobalocco/AvodingTrafficFines/Notes/Relation.md

 end_activities = pm4py.get_end_activities(original_event_log)
 ```

-As we all expect, a RTF, starts with a `Create Fine` activities and can end in many ways.
-Usually we think that should end with a payment, and the observation confirm this for the major part, still a great percentage of RTF also ends up with other activities.
-The table below shows a summary about it:
+An RTF process typically starts with the `Create Fine` activity and can conclude in several ways.
+Although many cases end with `Payment`, a significant number also end with activities like `Send for Credit Collection` or `Send Appeal to Prefecture`.

 | Description      | Activities                                                   |
 | ---------------- | ------------------------------------------------------------ |